This course may be taken prior to or during the same term.

 * See the Academic Calendar for specific deadlines including summer and short term dates.

 State of Florida employees classified as permanent full-time employees may be allowed to register on a space-available basis at the University for a maximum of six semester hours of tuition-free courses per semester.
+State of Florida employees include employees of the executive, legislative, and judicial branches of state government.
+Persons employed by state universities, community colleges or school districts are not eligible for a State Employee Tuition Fee Waiver.
 Effective Fall 2013, the following fees, where assessed, will not be covered by the state employee waiver:

 See tuition and fees for specific amounts.
 Students will be be responsible for the payment of these fees by the designated fee payment date.